+15

+UC1.1

+Extract and Verify Data from BIM

+To extract all required information for asset rating and relevant set of indicators available in a BIM file and ensure that it's in the correct data format and complete

+v3

+09.06.2023

-Table 6.
-UC1.1 Requirements Use Case # UC1.1 Use Case Name Extract and Verify Data from BIM Intent To extract all required information for asset rating and relevant set of indicators available in a BIM file and ensure that it's in the correct data format and complete Version/Action/Author v2 Last Update 04.05.2022 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC Designer (user) requests from the building owner the BIM file and imports it through the D^2EPC platform.
-In case the BIM is incomplete or wrong, the user should be informed.
-It should also be possible to input (additional) data through a simplified UI.
-The BIM file is then used to create the building's Digital Twin, with data stored in the D^2EPC Repository.
-Assumptions The building owner has a BIM file Pre-conditions None Trigger A request for a new EPC Goal (Successful End Condition) All data needed for asset rating, which can be extracted from the BIM file , available after Post-conditions Building Data are available for other processes and operations
+Main Actor: Engineers, Building designers (EPC designers)

+Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs

+The EPC Designer (user) requests from the building owner the BIM file and uploads it through the D^2EPC platform.
+In case the BIM is incomplete or wrong, the user is informed.
+Additional data can be provided through a simplified, well-guided process.
+The BIM file is then used to create the Building Digital Twin, while data are stored in the D^2EPC Repository.

+The building owner has a BIM file

+None

+-

+All data that are needed as input to the Asset Rating Engine or other tools, which can be extracted from the BIM file, are available.

+Building Data are available for other processes and operations

+UC1.2, UC1.3, UC1.4, UC1.5, UC1.6, UC3.1, UC3.2, UC4.3, UC5.1, UC5.2